 Leyland Motors Limited, the British vehicle manufacturer of lorries, buses and trolleybuses was based in Leyland, Lancashire.
 Founded in 1896, the original company is now defunct.

-Important Dates for the layland family
+Early History of the layland family

 This web page shows only a small excerpt of our layland research.
 Another 91 words (6 lines of text) covering the years 1210, 1679, 1670, 1503, 1552, 1691 and 1766 are included under the topic Early layland History in all our PDF Extended History products and printed products wherever possible.